-The lease payments are discounted using the group's incremental borrowing rate (IBR), due to the absence of implicit rates in the lease contracts.
-Management has applied judgements and estimates to determines the IBR at the commencement of lease, using borrowing rates that certain financial institutions would charge the group against financing the different types of assets it leases over different terms and different ranges of values.
+The lease payments are discounted using the company's incremental borrowing rate (IBR).
+Management has applied judgements and estimates to determines the IBR at the commencement of lease, using borrowing rates that certain financial institutions would charge the company against financing the different types of assets it leases over different terms and different ranges of values.
 Majority of the leases are present in the U.A.E. and accordingly no adjustments for the economic environment was deemed required.